Okassab/Okassab/README.md

-# Hi, I'm Omar Kassab
+# Hi there, I'm Omar Kassab

 ## About Me
 - MSc Robotics & AI student with a background in Mechatronics.